awsdocs/aws-lambda-developer-guide/doc_source/API_SelfManagedEventSource.md

 # SelfManagedEventSource<a name="API_SelfManagedEventSource"></a>

-The Self\-Managed Apache Kafka cluster for your event source\.
+The self\-managed Apache Kafka cluster for your event source\.

 ## Contents<a name="API_SelfManagedEventSource_Contents"></a>